apache/parquet-site/content/en/docs/Contribution Guidelines/contributing.md

 }
 ```

-Checking for any voilations can be done by running `mvn verify`.
+Checking for API violations can be done by running `mvn verify -Dmaven.test.skip=true japicmp:cmp`.

 ### Tracking issues using Milestones